zitunstu24/pdfMarger/README.md

 # pdfMarger

-This is a command line tool for marging many pdf files into one pdf file
+This is a command line tool for marging pdf files into one pdf file

 ## How to use pdfMarger